bhanug/misframe/content/2015/09/22/reliable-broadcast.md

 }
 ```

 The following sketch shows a reliable broadcast.
 I didn't draw all of the message paths visible for simplicity.
-You should conclude that as long as there is a path from one node to another, a message will be delivered.
+As long as there is a path from one node to another, a message will be delivered.

 ![Reliable broadcast](/img/2015/09/22/reliable-broadcast/reliable_broadcast.jpg)